-35. Other members of the joint criminal enterprise included Azem SYLA, Lahi BRAHIMAJ, Fatmir LIMAJ, Sylejman SELIMI, Rrustem MUSTAFA, Shukri BUJA, Latif GASHI and Sabit GECI, as well as certain other KLA and PGoK political and military leaders, including other General Staff members; PGoK ministers and deputy ministers; KLA zone commanders, deputy zone commanders, and other members of zone command staffs; brigade and unit commanders; commanders and members of the KLA and PGoK police and intelligence services; other KLA soldiers and PGoK officials; and others acting on behalf of the KLA or PGoK (together with Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI, collectively, 'JCE Members').
+35. Other members of the joint criminal enterprise comprised Azem SYLA, Lahi BRAHIMAJ, Fatmir LIMAJ, Sylejman SELIMI, Rrustem MUSTAFA, Shukri BUJA, Latif GASHI and Sabit GECI, as well as certain other KLA and PGoK political and military leaders, including other General Staff members; PGoK ministers and deputy ministers; KLA zone commanders, deputy zone commanders, and other members of zone command staffs; brigade and unit commanders; commanders and members of the KLA and PGoK police and intelligence services; and other KLA soldiers and PGoK officials (together with Hashim THAÇI, Kadri VESELI, Rexhep SELIMI, and Jakup KRASNIQI, collectively, 'JCE Members').
 Each of these individuals, by his or her acts or omissions, contributed to achieving the common purpose.
 Alternatively, some or all of these individuals were not members of the joint criminal enterprise, but were used by members of the joint criminal enterprise to carry out crimes committed in furtherance of the common purpose (together with the JCE Members, collectively 'JCE Members and Tools').